kasiv008/RELLIS-3D/README.md

 -->
 ## Annotated Data:
 ### Ontology:
-With the goal of providing multi-modal data to enhance autonomous off-road navigation, we defined an ontology of object and terrain classes, which largely derives from [the RELLIS-3D dataset](https://github.com/unmannedlab/RELLIS-3D) but also includes unique terrain and object classes not present in RELLIS-3D.
-Specifically, sequences from this dataset includes classes gravel and mulch.
-Overall, 22 classes (including void class) are present in the data.
+To provide multi-modal data for enhancing autonomous off-road navigation, we developed an ontology of object and terrain classes that extends the foundation of the [RELLIS-3D dataset](https://github.com/unmannedlab/RELLIS-3D), while incorporating additional terrain and object categories specific to our dataset.
+Notably, our sequences introduce new classes such as gravel and mulch, which were absent in RELLIS-3D.
+Overall, the dataset encompasses 22 distinct classes, including trees, grass, dirt, sky, gravel, bush, mulch, water, poles, fences, persons, buildings, objects, vehicles, barriers, mud, concrete, puddles, rubble, asphalt, and a void class.
+This expanded ontology provides a more comprehensive understanding of off-road environments, offering enriched data for advanced semantic segmentation and improved performance in challenging, unstructured terrains.

 **Ontology Definition** ([Ontology](./images/GOD_Ontology.png))